whoami-pantheon/whoami-pantheon/README.md

 Bearer of Subtle Chaos
 ----------------------

-I write code the way others follow map; noticing the gaps, tracing the edges, seeing what folds back on itself.
+I write code the way people follow mapp; noticing the gaps, tracing the edges, seeing what folds back on itself.

 Projects pile up in corners of curiosity, half-experiments, half-solutions, each leaving a faint echo.